 Inexplicably, the Storage Space was suddenly furious, something about one witness still there who was being wasted.

-Suddenly Karen looked equally furious too, scrambling to retrieve the scalpel, still unsteady on her feet.
+Suddenly Karen looked equally furious, scrambling to retrieve the scalpel, still unsteady on her feet.

 Amelia got it first.
 “Please, you must stay seated!”
 Then she turned toward that dreadfully beat-up middle-aged woman who’d screamed after asking for the key to Unit 3.
 “Don’t be frightened; she was just trying to retrieve it for me.”

-But the screamer was now too busy texting to notice.
+But the screamer was now too busy tapping on her phone to notice.

 Karen sat with her eyes half-closed.

-Amelia was looking at the middle-aged woman across the counter.
+Amelia was looking at the middle-aged woman.
 “What is it with this neighborhood?
 Has every woman here been beaten?
-Except for the woman who just ran out with that little girl?
+Except for the woman who just ran out with that little girl?”